cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 During combat, it is important to track the locations of the characters.
 There are a multitude of ways of doing this.
-It can stay purely in the mind, be scribbled on a piece of paper or be mapped on a sophisticated battle map with pretty miniatures, either analogue or digital.
+It can stay purely in the mind, be scribbled on a piece of paper, or be mapped on a sophisticated battle map with pretty miniatures, either analogue or digital.
 This tracking is only done to support the narrative and keep things consistent.
 Characters have a move range to give an estimate of